hazelcast/hazelcast/docs/design/networking/01-fix-hostname-usage-related-issues.md

-What we propose as a solution to these issues is that we identify/refer to other members and their belongings such as connections and other stuffs based on member UUIDs instead of the network addresses.
-We will try to manage these network addresses at Hazelcast networking level and try not to use this `Address`es in the higher level as much as possible.
+What we propose as a solution to these issues is that we identify/refer to other members and their belongings such as connections and other stuffs based on member UUIDs instead of the network addresses in the connection manager.
+We will  try to manage these multiple network addresses at Hazelcast networking level, and we will avoid dealing with multiple addresses in the high level places by only exposing single representation of these addresses to the higher levels.
+We'll call this single exposed address the primary address of member.
+We will select this primary address as follows:

-After replacing the Address usage with UUID in those high level places, we need to implement a mechanism so that we can retrieve the addresses of that member from the uuid, since we may need the address of the member whose uuid we know in some places because we need these addresses in the network layer operations (we can only use addresses in socket bind/connect ops).

-In order to resolve this address management, I plan to implement the UUID-Set<Address> mapping and its inverse.
-Then, will try to replace all high level Address usages with UUID.
+- For the member protocol connections and for other connections using unified connection manager, we select the public address of the member protocol which corresponds to `com.hazelcast.instance.ProtocolType#MEMBER` as the primary address.
+- For the other protocol connections (this is possible when advanced networking is enabled.), we select the public address of corresponding protocol as the primary address. e.g. we select the public address corresponds to `com.hazelcast.instance.ProtocolType#WAN` for the incoming connections to the connection manager which manages only the wan connections.

+After exposing only the primary address to the those high level places and after making sure its singularity, we only need to manage multiple addresses in the connection manager layer.
+In this connection manager, we will manage these multiple addresses with member uuid based mechanism.

 #### Motivation
 We want to provide seamless hostname usage experience to our users.